tahvane1/jablotron80/README.md

 Tested sensors include wired/wireless PIRs & door sensors and wired/wireless fire alarms.

 ## Remote Support
-The JA-80T serial cable setup can work with remote serial devices using a device name of 'socket://[ipaddress:socket]', see section at bottom of page for more details
+The JA-80T serial cable setup can work with remote serial devices using a device address of 'socket://[ipaddress:socket]', see section at bottom of page for more details.
+This can be made to work even without a JA-80T serial cable (as these are hard to source)

 ## Examples & configuration